subhendusethi/nytimes-article-crawler/README.md

 $ python crawler.py <start-url-string> <number-of-documents-to-crawl> <results-directory-path>

 Note:
   <start-url-string> : Root of the BFS tree of article document URLs

   <number-of-documents-to-crawl> : Number of article documents to crawl

-	<results-directory-path> : Result directory path without "/" at the end
+  <results-directory-path> : Result directory path without "/" at the end.
+  Here the output of the crawled documents will be stored in this format:
+  "DOC"-<ID>-".txt"
 ```